TigerSamm/karaoke/README.md

 Other pi considerations:

 - Should be running Raspberry pi desktop OS if running headed, since it requires a browser
-- 32-bit version of the Bullseye OS is recommended.
+- 32-bit version of the OS is recommended.
 64-bit seemed slower in my testing, but pi4 and above can probably handle it.
-Bookworm seems to install an incompatible version of ffmpeg at the moment.
-Please avoid if possible ( see #323 )
 - Disable "screen blanking" in raspi-config if you want to prevent the display from turning off when idle
 - Pi3 might struggle a bit with high-res video playback.
 Overclocking seems to help